beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 -   **Toggle Logs:** Opens or closes the log panel at the bottom of the screen.
 -   **Toggle Theme:** Switches between light and dark mode.

+## Data Storage (Desktop App)

+To behave like a standard installed application, all user-generated data is stored in the operating system's standard user data directory.
+This includes:

+-   `settings.json` (your presets, AI configuration, and app settings)
+-   `taxonomy.json` (your custom taxonomy, if you've created one)
+-   Log files (`udio-prompt-crafter-YYYY-MM-DD.log`)

+This keeps your data safe during application updates and organized according to system standards.
+The specific location is typically:

+-   **Windows:** `%APPDATA%\UDIO Prompt Crafter`
+-   **macOS:** `~/Library/Application Support/UDIO Prompt Crafter`
+-   **Linux:** `~/.config/UDIO Prompt Crafter`

 ## Settings Page

 Click the "Settings" tab in the header to access the configuration page.
 The page is organized into cards for clarity.